jamesbrunet/dirtypipe-writeup/README.md

 ### Affected devices

 This vulnerability impacts Linux kernels released from Aug 2020 to Feb 2022.
+It allows non-privileged users to modify any file they have read access to.
+Ultimately, this allows these users to insert code into programs that are running as root: Privilege escalation!
+[The NIST CVSS base score is 7.8 (HIGH).](https://nvd.nist.gov/vuln/detail/CVE-2022-0847)

 Because Android devices ship with the Linux kernel, flagship devices from Google and Samsung were impacted. **Dirty Pipe was demonstrated giving a user a root shell** on a Pixel 6 Pro and Samsung S22 with a proof-of-concept sideloaded app. [^7]